fau-fablab/uacs-client/README.md

 DEPRECATED: check for a hardcoded fauids permissions
 DONE: change the fauid we work with from being hardcoded to being read by a cardreader
-TODO: blink a led should the user have sufficient permissions
+DONE: blink a led should the user have sufficient permissions

+TODO: Do some testing.
+Were ready for Alpha 0.1 :-)